 - Magnesium citrate: Effective but may cause loose stools at higher doses.

-Daily Habits That Reduce Spasm Frequency
+Daily Habits That Actually Reduce Muscle Spasms

-- Hydration: Maintain consistent electrolyte balance throughout the day — not just during exercise.
+- Hydration: Maintain electrolyte balance consistently.

 Standing in the pharmacy aisle with a back that won’t stop seizing?
 Match the remedy to your specific symptom pattern: